nicho-n/unwanted-cows/README.md

 A simple script which replaces the space character with [U+2800](https://www.compart.com/en/unicode/U+2800).

-U+2800 is a far more exciting version of The Space Character, bypassing the filtering done by most websites.
+[U+2800](https://www.compart.com/en/unicode/U+2800) is a far more exciting version of the whitespace character, bypassing the filtering done by most websites.

 You can insert art in a textbox that's just expecting normal text this way.